We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-More research is needed to confirm ginseng as a reliable treatment for erectile dysfunction.
+More research is needed to determine if ginseng is a reliable treatment for erectile dysfunction.

 Lowering blood sugar

-More clinical studies and standardization of ginseng root are needed to consider ginseng as a possible complementary therapy for diabetes.
-This is so that researchers can investigate what specific doses are effective.
+More clinical studies and standardization of ginseng root are needed to determine whether ginseng is a possible complementary therapy for diabetes.
+Researchers also need to investigate what specific doses might be effective.